hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 **Requirements:**

-- Create and manage namespaces for `education` namespace and its child namespaces
+- Create and manage namespaces
-- Create and manage policies for `education` namespace and its child namespaces
+- Create and manage policies
-- Enable and manage secret engines for `education` namespace and its child namespaces
+- Enable and manage secret engines
-- Create and manage entities and groups for `education` namespace and its child namespaces
+- Create and manage entities and groups
-- Manage tokens for `education` namespace and its child namespaces
+- Manage tokens

 **`edu-admin.hcl`**